cksystemsteaching/selfie/book.md

 The key lesson to be learned here is to accept the fact that computers just store and flip bits.
 In a computer there is no text, no audio, no video, just bits.
 The only reason computers are so cool is because they can store incredibly many bits, billions and billions of bits, and they can flip these bits incredibly fast and efficiently, that is, they can flip billions of bits per second with very little power consumption.
 But still there are so many different states billions of bits can be in that a computer can never explore all possible states.
 This gives us room for unlimited innovation.

 ### Numbers

+Let us go back to the example of adding the two decimal numbers 85 and 7.

 85 + 7